 Of important note, Mandeville is also a city of artists.
 Mandeville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mandeville’s character.

 Also of interest is that Mandeville has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Mandeville telecommute to their jobs.
 Overall, about 7.81% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Mandeville does not have a public transit system used by locals to get to and from work.
+Mandeville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mandeville in 2018 was $45,465, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $181,860 for a family of four.
 However, Mandeville contains both very wealthy and poor people as well.

 The people who call Mandeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mandeville residents report their race to be White, followed by Asian.
 Important ancestries of people in Mandeville include French, German, Italian, English, and Irish.

 The most common language spoken in Mandeville is English.
 Other important languages spoken here include Polish and Spanish.